Where to go apple picking in Ontario 2023

 Carl Laidlaw Orchards

-Formerly a dairy farm, Carl Laidlaw Orchards grows over 20 varieties of apples, including the wildly popular Honey Crisp and the mid-season bloomer Silken apple.
-Golden on the outside, Silken is sweet with a crisp texture that makes it a great snack.
+Formerly a dairy farm, Carl Laidlaw Orchards grows over 20 varieties of apples, including the popular Honey Crisp and the mid-season bloomer Silken apple.
+Golden on the outside, Silken is sweet with a crisp texture.

-The farm has a magical storybook ambiance, complete with adorable farm animals, scenic riverside views and a whimsical café where you can enjoy fresh apple cider.
+Soak in the magical storybook ambiance with farm animals, scenic riverside views and a whimsical cafe where you can enjoy fresh apple cider.

 Location: 9496 Heritage Road, Brampton